JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setTaskSkill.startOperation({ taskId, skillId })`

 Set the skill of a task.
 Only one skill can be assigned per task.
-The user assigned the `MANAGER` task role and the user assigned the `WORKER` task role must both sign this transaction before it can be executed.
+The user assigned the `MANAGER_ROLE` and the address assigned the `WORKER_ROLE` must both sign this transaction before it can be executed.

 **Input**